-Great rave reviews from your party guests with this homemade Bloody Mary mix that is easy to prepare and can be made in advance.
+Get rave reviews from your party guests with the best homemade Bloody Mary mix recipe you'll find.
+Best of all, it is easy to prepare with simple ingredients and can be made in advance.

-It isn’t a party without a tall Bloody Mary in your hand, or maybe, it isn’t the morning after the party without a tall Bloody Mary in your hand!
-This is the original hair of the dog that bit ya’, and a must have in your recipe repertoire!
+It isn't a party without a tall Bloody Mary in your hand, or maybe, it isn't the morning after the party without a tall Bloody Mary in your hand!
+This is the original hair of the dog that bit ya'.
+Whether you enjoy it as a classic cocktail or your favorite go-to hangover cure, it is a must-have in your cocktail recipe repertoire!

 As with many classic cocktail's folklore, the origin of the Bloody Mary namesake is a bit obscure.
 Many claim the drink is named after the bloody reign of Queen Mary I of England, while others claim the name originates from the actress Mary Pickford, or even a waitress at a Chicago bar that was among the first to serve the drink.
 Pick your favorite answer, and impress your party guests with your knowledge of the drink's history.
 No one can prove you wrong!

-You don’t find brown sugar in a lot of homemade Bloody Mary recipes, but a little bit really adds a lot to the drink.
-I tested this recipe with and without brown sugar and not only does it add a touch of sweetness, it also makes the overall flavor less sharp and more balanced.
+- Brown sugar - Most commonly a classic Bloody Mary recipe won't include brown sugar, but a little bit really adds a lot to this homemade mix.
+I tested this recipe with and without brown sugar and not only does it add a touch of sweetness, but it also makes the overall flavor less sharp and more balanced.

 You have no doubt seen those ridiculously extravagant loaded Bloody Marys served at some restaurants and bars.
-If you really want to go all out, you can craft these at home as well.
-The possibilities for garnishes are completely endless, but if you want some suggestions you can mix and match items such as my homemade mozzarella sticks, fried pickles, hard-boiled eggs, pickled green beans, and pickled okra.
+If you really want to go all out and craft the ultimate Bloody Mary, the possibilities for garnishes are completely endless.
+Some suggestions you can mix and match include beef jerky, homemade mozzarella sticks, fried pickles, hard-boiled eggs, pickled green beans, and pickled okra.

 - 3 cups tomato juice